adamcooke/staytus/README.md

 2. Run `docker run -d -p 80:5000 --name=staytus adamcooke/staytus`
 3. Go to [http://localhost:80](http://localhost:80) and follow the instructions to configure Staytus

-This will pull and start the latest published Staytus docker container, and start it listening on port 80 on the host machine.
+This will pull and start the latest published Staytus Docker image, and start it listening on port 80 on the host machine.

 Note that this container includes two persistent volumes, one for the database (persisting all config and state) and one for persistent DB config.